ChimeraMetta/Chimera/README.md

-chimera summary file.py                           # analyzes and then provides a MeTTa summary of your file chimera analyze file.py --api_key=OPENAI_API_KEY  # will perform complexity analysis and guide you through generating improved alternatives to your functions chimera export file.metta                         # exports your current atomspace to a .metta file at the specified path chimera import file.metta                         # imports an external .metta file into your atomspace
+chimera summary file.py                           # analyzes and then provides a MeTTa summary of your file chimera analyze file.py --api_key=OPENAI_API_KEY  # will perform complexity analysis and guide you through generating improved alternatives to your functions chimera export file.metta                         # exports your current atomspace to a .metta file at the specified path chimera import file.metta --overwrite             # imports an external .metta file into your atomspace
 ```

-The last of these functions takes an `--api_key` parameter that is technically optional.
-If you don't include it, Chimera will be unable to
+The `analyze` command takes an `--api_key` argument with an OpenAI API key, which is optional.
+If you supply it Chimera will
-generate new candidates for your code and will simply provide standard complexity analysis.
+generate full donor code from OpenAI, and if not the donor code will be composed using MeTTa only.
+Either way, MeTTa is used as
+a proof system.

+The `import` command takes an `--overwrite` argument, which is also optional.
+This will overwrite your existing Atomspace with the
+one imported.
+If it is not provided, Chimera will only import atoms that are not already in your current Atomspace from the file specified.

 --